-The recurring observations noted on this year's inspection were: barrier spalling, broken curb inlets, missing pavement markings, erosion, minor spalls in pavement, and faded overhead signs.
+The recurring observations noted on this year's inspection were: barrier spalling, broken curb inlets, erosion and minor spalls in pavement.

-Minor barrier spalling was observed at various locations throughout the corridor.
-There were multiple areas of erosion around riprap and land-scape areas as illustrated in Figure 2.
+Minor barrier spalling was observed at various locations throughout the corridor as noted in Figure 2.
+There were multiple areas of erosion around riprap and landscape areas as illustrated in Figure 3.